SwissDataScienceCenter/renku/docs/how-to-guides/renkulab/external-storage.rst

 - Navigate to the Settings - Cloud storage session in your project.

-- Click on the "Add Cloud Storage" button and select "azureblob" for the "Storage Type".
+- Click on the "Add Cloud Storage" button and select ``azureblob`` for the "Storage Type".
 Click on the "Next" button at the bottom.

   .. image:: ../../_static/images/cloud_storage_5.png